 Once your processing time has elapsed, you’re not quite done – you need to shut off the heat and let the canner cool down.
 I recommend not even touching the canner for at least an hour.
 Don’t slide it to another burner, don’t do anything.
 You’re Probably safe to do this, if you’d like, but I just get nervous!

 Let the canner cool for at least five minutes after the gauge reads zero.
 The important thing to realize here is that your canner is not just cooling down – it’s depressurizing.
-O[pen the canner lid too soon, and you could expose a mini-bomb inside your kitchen (or at the very least, get some bad steam burns).
+Open the canner lid too soon, and you could be looking at a disaster inside your kitchen (or at the very least, get some bad steam burns).
 Not recommended!

 Once the cancer has reached zero and stayed there for a while, you can slowly open the petcock or remove the weight.
 If you hear a hissing noise as you do this, the canner has not fully released pressure and you need to stop immediately.
 Leave it closed and give another five minutes, at least, before checking it again.

 If you have another batch of canning you need to do, you can remove the jars as soon as the pressure canner has returned to zero and stayed there for awhile.
 However, if you don’t have any more canning to do, I recommend just leaving the jars in the canner overnight.
 It won’t hurt anything.